rule

 Text 10

-I will recite it to you, because you, o goodness, are a most sincere devotee.
-They who give full respect and attention very soon wil obtain an unflinching faith in Mukunda [Krishna as the Lord granting liberation].
+I will recite it to you, because you, oh goodness, are a most sincere devotee.
+They who respectfully dedicate their full attention to it very soon will realize an unflinching faith in Mukunda [Krishna as the Lord granting liberation].

 Text 11